dustinpfister/blog_posts/_posts/threejs-mesh.md

 layout: post
 categories: three.js
 id: 183
-updated: 2021-05-01 16:00:34
+updated: 2021-05-01 16:10:00
-version: 1.11
+version: 1.12
 ---

 A Mesh is used in [three.js](https://threejs.org/) to create triangular polygon based mesh Object with a [geometry](/2018/04/14/threejs-geometry/), and a [material](/2018/04/30/threejs-materials/) of which there are a number of options to choose form.
-The Mesh Constructor is one of many constructors that I find myself using often as I get into making three.js projects.
+The [Mesh Constructor](https://threejs.org/docs/#api/en/objects/Mesh) is one of many constructors that I find myself using often as I get into making three.js projects.
 It is typically what is used for any kind of 3d Object that will be placed in a [Scene](/2018/05/03/threejs-scene/) that will be some kind of object to look at or interact with then the is based off the [Object3d class](/2018/04/23/threejs-object3d/).

 <!-- more -->